jclo/es6lib/_dist/README.md

   * a library packaged in an UMD module that could be used on both the browser and Node.js,
   * a library packaged as an ES6 module that can be imported with the keyword `import` (import ES6lib from '../../es6lib.mjs').

 This template does not include a transpiler like babel or a module bundler like browserify/webpack or rollup.
-It relies on Gulp to build your library from the source files.
+It relies on Npm scripts to build your library from the source files.
 Thus, it keeps your library pure (without extra code due to the transpiler or the module bundler).

 This template is useful if your library is intended to run on ECMAScript 2015 (ES6) compliant browser.